Become a Patron!

 - A Swiss Army knife (kept in your check-in luggage not carry on) so you can Macguyver your way out of any situation

-- A detailed first aid kit including pain-killers (no codeine), cold and flu tablets, antibacterial cream for both cuts and insect bites, rehydration sachets, band-aids, dressing and bandage, condoms (also act as waterproof container), anti-histamines, anti-bacterial hand sanitiser, ear-plugs, tweezers, scissors, needle, insect repellent, sunscreen, and most importantly tissues
+- A detailed first aid kit, again so you’re self-reliant.
+This should include: pain-killers (no codeine), cold and flu tablets, antibacterial cream for both cuts and insect bites, rehydration sachets, band-aids, dressing and bandage, condoms (also act as waterproof container), anti-histamines, anti-bacterial hand sanitiser, ear-plugs, tweezers, scissors, needle, insect repellent, sunscreen, and most importantly tissues

 - Travel apps including off-line maps, translator, accommodation, travel diary, pro-camera and plenty of music